 Maximum Unit Load

-- Graduating seniors in good standing may enroll in a maximum of 19 units during all registration periods.
+- Graduating seniors may enroll in a maximum of 19 units during all registration periods.
 You are a graduating senior if you have applied for a graduation date in the semester in which you are enrolling, and you will complete all remaining degree requirements by the end of the semester.

 - Students on academic probation may only enroll in 13 units.
 Undergraduate students readmitted under Academic Performance Agreement may only enroll in 13 units.